Keep the Recyclables Stream Clean!

 Household Batteries: Put alkaline and lithium batteries in a clear, zipper lock bag on top of (not inside) the blue Recyclables cart.Sharps: Deliver to an Alameda County Household Hazardous Waste facility.The County accepts sharps, medications, pesticides, toxic cleaners and other hazardous waste.
 Visit StopWaste.org/hhw or call 1-800-606-6606 for more information.

-Small changes in your purchasing habits and daily routine can make a big impact in achieving zero waste!
+Small changes in your purchasing habits and daily routine can make a big impact in reducing your waste and recycling stream!

 - REPAIR INSTEAD OF PURCHASE.